aliceinwire/tofuwiki/README.markdown

 http:// or https://.
 You can also use `ENTER` when the cursor is over a web hyperlink.

-Under the covers, SoyWiki uses the command `gnome-open` or `open` to launch your external web browser.
+Under the covers, TofuWiki uses the command `gnome-open` or `open` to launch your external web browser.
 This should cover Linux Gnome desktop and OS X users.
-You can change the command SoyWiki uses to open a hyperlink by adding this to your `~/.vimrc`:
+You can change the command TofuWiki uses to open a hyperlink by adding this to your `~/.vimrc`:

-    let g:SoyWiki#browser_command = "your browser command here"
+    let g:TofuWiki#browser_command = "your browser command here"

 If your Vim has `netrw` installed, you can open a hyperlink directly in Vim by putting the cursor on a web hyperlink and typing `gf`, `CTRL-W f`